Filter Integrity Testing and Process Application

 Diffusion Test

-- Filter wetted uniformly with a suitable solvent.
+- Filter is made wet uniformly with a suitable solvent.

-- Pressure applied upstream of the membrane and gradually increased up to the recommended value and allowed for the stabilization.
+- Pressure is applied upstream of the membrane, gradually increased up to the recommended value and allowed for stabilization.

-- Measure the downstream gas flowrate with the help of a suitable flow-meter for 60 seconds.
+- Downstream gas flow-rate is measured with the help of a suitable flow meter for 60 seconds.

-If the value of gas flow-rate comes higher than the recommendation, the test failed either or all because of the below conditions;
+If the value of the gas flow-rate comes higher than the recommendation, the test failed.

 - Insufficient stabilization

-- Filter failed integrity because of damaged pore size
+- Filter failed integrity due to damaged pore size

 where;